materiaraiding/materiaraiding-old/_ultimate/fru.md

 3 clones will spawn from NW to NE, each one tethering a new player with Fire/Lightning.

-All of the tethers here are randomized.
+All the tethers here are randomized.
 It is entirely possible to get all one colour.

 These tethers are slightly different to the previous Bound of Faith mechanics in that **Fire** tethers will launch a large conal light party stack at the nearest player, whilst **Lightning** tethers will launch 3 large conal AOEs on the nearest players.